tirtha17/covid19-data-analysis-r-jupyter/README.md

 ## 📌 Overview
 This project analyzes **global COVID-19 testing data by country** using **R** in Jupyter Notebook.
-The goal is to extract data-driven insights for a news channel's documentary team to support a feature story on worldwide COVID-19 testing trends.
+The goal is to extract data-driven insights to support a feature story on worldwide COVID-19 testing trends.

 The analysis involves:
-- Data acquisition from an online source.
+- Data acquisition using webscraping from an online source.
 - Cleaning, transforming, and exploring the dataset.
-- Generating visualizations to highlight testing patterns and disparities.
 - Providing insights to support storytelling with real data.

 ---